 Outside class, you will reinforce your cultural fluency through participation in numerous cocurricular activities, all conducted in Russian.

-Academic Year in Russia
+Academic Year in Kazakhstan

 Upon successful completion of a final summer on our Vermont campus, where you will finish your thesis, you will be awarded your degree.